-We all have a light inside of us, but when we experience pain or suffering it may change who we think we are and what we believe we deserve from others.
-It may change how we experience the world around us.
-Often times the ways that we have learned to cope with these experiences may have created additional confusion in our lives.
+We all have a powerful, kind, and wise center, but when we encounter painful life experiences it changes who we think we are and what we believe we deserve from others.
+It changes how we experience the world around us and often times the ways in which we learn to cope and adapt create additional confusion in our lives.

-In my practice, I believe that our understanding of the world begins earliest in life and we are heavily shaped by our relationships, family experiences, and social location with regard to our race, culture, class, gender identity, sexual orientation, religion, etc. As we navigate our social environment, we may experience oppression or marginalization based on who we are, which compounds existing negative beliefs we carry or creates new barriers to what is possible or our ability to feel safe in the world.
+In my practice, I believe that our understanding of the world begins earliest in life and is heavily shaped by our relationships, family systems, communities, and how the social sphere interacts with us based on our race, culture, ethnicity, class, gender identity, sexual orientation, ability, religion, etc. As we navigate our social environment from this location, experiences of oppression, trauma, marginalization, or "othering" based on who we are further isolate us and compound existing pain, anger, and fear.

 When we experience trauma, relationally or systemically based, our ability to feel safe and valued has been ruptured and our place in the world can feel uncertain, scary, dangerous, or hopeless.
 Resolution from these painful experiences can seem impossible as we hold trauma not just in our mind but also in our body and spirit.
 Our brain is now primed to protect us and will sound the alarm, signaling our nervous system to prepare us to fight, flight, freeze, submit, or cry out, depending on the situation.
 These reactions take a toll over time on our physical health and emotional and spiritual wellbeing and can leave us feeling out of control and no longer operating in the here-and-now.